gabriel-canaan/coinProject/README.md

 A work in progress, noticably CSS free and an issue displaying the x axis time values in convienient divisions.

-Clone the repo
+Clone the repo,
-run npm i
+run npm i,
 npm start